 With 3,000 miles of coastline, Spain has plenty of beaches where you can spend a night under the stars.
 There’s nothing like a beach walk to clear the head, and I have taken advantage of many a warm night on the beaches of Barcelona.
-There are several stretches of peaceful coastline to be found here, but but the city’s central beach, Barceloneta, really comes alive after dark.
-I’ve sat listening to the rhythmic drum circles as the sun sinks under the horizon, watching the groups of people scattered along the beach dancing Capoeira, and sharing drinks and laughter.
-No matter where you find yourself in Spain, I recommend reserving at least one night for putting your feet in the sand, listening to the waves hit the beach, and soaking up some peace and quiet next to the sea. (photo by Gabriel González)
+There are several stretches of peaceful coastline to be found here, but the city’s central beach, Barceloneta, really comes alive after dark.
+I’ve sat listening to the rhythmic drum circles as the sun sinks under the horizon, watching the groups of people scattered along the beach dancing Capoeira, awed over surfers coasting the incredible Spanish waves, and sharing drinks at a fabulous Chiringuito with the sun dappling across their cheeks.
+No matter where you find yourself in Spain, I recommend reserving at least one night for putting your feet in the sand, listening to the waves hit the beach, and soaking up some peace and quiet next to the sea.

 Flamenco is the dance for which Spain is best known.
 Combining guitar, dance and song into one impressive spectacle, flamenco offers a passionate glimpse into a different side of Spain.
 There are many places in Granada, Sevilla, and throughout the south where you can see live flamenco shows while you eat dinner.
 But if you’re up for more than just watching, you can join an evening flamenco class, which are often available during weekday evenings for those just finishing work for the day.
 It’s not a bad way to find your rhythm while really learning about what makes these dancers tick.